tbclark3/ha-xweatherly/README.md

 - **Individual sensors**: e.g., `sensor.xweather_temperature`, `sensor.xweather_humidity`
 - A **device page** that groups all these entities and includes a **Refresh** button for manual updates.

-All forecast data are available as attributes on the main weather entity.
-The `weather.get_forecasts` service can be used to access additional elements from the hourly and daily forecasts.
+All standard Home Assistant condition data are available as attributes on the main weather entity.
+The `weather.get_forecasts` action can be used to access additional elements from the hourly and daily forecasts.